altairlage/altalab-terraform/README.md

 Lab developed to test and perform knowledge share for my team.
 It shows several Terraform deployments in AWS.
 The intent is to exercise the most common deployments using Terraform.

 This project contains several modules.
 Each module represents a lab, which deploys resources specific infrastructure or services setup.
+\
+&nbsp;
+\
+&nbsp;

 ## basic_networking

 This module deploys a basic AWS infrastructure, a VPC with some subnets, the CICD subnet to run some CICD services, a 3 tier subnet schema (public, middleware, and DB subnets), and the basic requirements to allow connectivity.
+\
+&nbsp;
+\
+&nbsp;

 ## ansible_lab